-Today we made an ambitious decision to visit Darwin museum.
-First thing, Nell took her time to look at the different bugs through the microscope.
-It looked really funny as she was standing in a chair and only looking through one binocular because the other was too wide apart for her eyes.
+Next day we made an ambitious decision to visit the Darwin museum.
+Nell was immediately drawn to the different bugs displayed under the microscope.
+It looked really funny as she had to stand on a chair to reach the microscope and adjust one binocular as the other was too wide apart for her eyes.

-Darwin so “cold” today
+Darwin is so “cold” today